 NOTE: Variables, constants, templates, etc. have compatible types if conditions in clause 6.3 are met.

-completely initialized: values and templates of simple types are completely initialized if they are partially initialized
+completely initialized: values and templates of simple types are completely initialized if they are partially initialized.
+Values and templates of union types are completely initialized, if exactly one alternative has been chosen and the content of this alternative is completely initialized.
+Values and templates of record and set types are completely initialized, if all their declared fields are completely initialized.
+Values and templates of record of and set of types, and arrays are completely initialized, if all their elements are completely initialized.

-NOTE: Values and templates of structured types and arrays are completely initialized if all their fields and elements are completely initialized.
-In case of record of, set of, and array values and templates, this means at least the first n elements are initialized, where n is the minimal length imposed by the type length restriction or array definition (thus in case of n equals 0, the value "{}" also completely initializes a record of, a set of or an array).
+NOTE: In particular, empty record and set types are uninitialized when they are declared and become completely initialized when the value "{}" or a matching mechanism is assigned by one of the initialization mechanisms.
+A value or template of a record or set type with only optional fields and the optional "implicit omit" attribute attached, is becoming completely initialized when the value "{}" is assigned, as all fields are implicitly set to omit.
+In case of record of, set of, and array values and templates, to become completely initialized at least the first n elements shall be completely initialized, where n is the minimal length imposed by the type length restriction or array definition.
+Thus in case of n equals 0, the value "{}" also completely initializes such a record of, set of or an array.

 component constant: constant defined in a component type